The Missing Link

-Since the very beginning of the hype of Observability, we have contended that the link with Controllability must be maintained for there every to be a return of investment (ROI) that matches the extravagant claims from vendors pushing a message of greater visibility, when in fact what it is offered is the ability to put in motion the movement of massively large mindlessly and meaningless data from one cloud to another.
+Since the very beginning of the hype of Observability, we have contended that the link with Controllability must be maintained for there ever to be a return on investment (ROI) that matches the extravagant claims from vendors pushing a message of more-is-better.

-For us, that starts with getting the basics, the fundamental, not pillars, in place, starting with offering greater diversity at the instrument level and having an instrument infrastructure, a toolkit, that allows for multiple instruments to be composed and combined coherently concisely.
-Well, that is the plan for 2022.
-Happy New Year.
+We need to get the fundamentals in place, starting with offering greater diversity at the instrument level and having an instrument infrastructure, a toolkit, that allows multiple instruments to be composed and integrated coherently.